xfnty/osubot/README.md

 and `milosz`.

 Difficulty constraint will not work until a beatmap that matches the constraint range is selected.

+If you need to start a match after a delay or abort the countdown, use the standard  `!mp start <delay>` and `!mp abort` commands.

 If you want me to add more commands, [send me an email][email] or [open an issue][issue].
 Also pull requests are always welcome).